jshou/jshou.github.com/index.md

     background_style: bg-dark text-white
     title: read
     text: |
-      Josh Hou is an accordionist, keyboardist, and composer based in Seattle, Washington.
-He can be found singing and playing various kinds of music in a variety of venues in the greater Seattle area.
-His projects include: instrumental Chinese jazz, How Short - a swing band with vocal harmonies, Tiny Funk Band, and Jazztalk Seattle - a Seattle area jazz podcast.
+      Josh Hou is an accordionist based in Seattle.
+He started on piano but picked up the accordion in 2013 and has been making music with it ever since.
+His projects include: instrumental Chinese jazz, How Short - a swing band with vocal harmonies, and Jazztalk Seattle - a Seattle area jazz podcast.

-      Feeling of Home is his latest record, listen to it [here](https://joshhou.bandcamp.com/album/feeling-of-home)!
-For press, the link to the EPK is [here](/assets/Feeling of Home EPK.pdf).
+      The Horn Bellows is his latest record, recorded and mixed with long-time collaborator and friend, Ray Larsen.
+Listen to it [here](https://joshandray.bandcamp.com/)!
+For press, the link to the EPK is [here](https://music.joshuahou.com/hornbellows_epk.pdf).

   - type: listen.html
     section_id: listen